-Top 10 best automatic cars 2023
+Top 10 best automatic cars 2024

-In many cases, the automatic gearbox option for a car range is actually more responsive and, importantly, more efficient than its manual counterpart.
+In many cases, the automatic gearbox option is actually more responsive and, importantly, more efficient than its manual counterpart.
 This can mean lower fuel consumption and cleaner exhaust emissions.
 Some of the latest examples have nine or even 10 speeds and will always choose the right gear at the right time.
 This means that, no matter what road conditions you encounter, the engine will always be turning at the most efficient speed.

 In a small car with a distinct luxury feel, the DSG gearbox feels right at home here, providing smooth, easy progress.
 Choosing it makes sound financial sense, too; when teamed with the 108bhp 1.0-litre TSI petrol engine, it still provides fuel economy of around 50mpg and reduces emissions as well.
 Yet, remarkably, it allows nippy 0-62mph performance.
 Its efficiency, together with the big-car-feel that the Polo exudes mean we can see why plenty of people might choose the DSG over the manual.